Tips for Paddling

 What if I have my own canoe or kayak?

 Higher Pursuits welcomes paddlers that have their own canoes or kayaks.
 We charge a $15 per boat shuttle fee.
 When you arrive at the canoe base we can discuss the best way to shuttle your equipment.
+On the weekends we strongly recommend you make an online reservation for your personal shuttle.
+We often sell out of personal shuttle spaces on the weekend and can only accomondate customers that have reserved ahead of time.

 What kind of canoes do you rent?